MicrosoftDocs/memdocs/memdocs/intune/remote-actions/device-locate.md

 2. Select **Devices**, and then select **All devices**.
 3. Select the device you want to activate.
 4. On the devices *Overview* pane:
-   1. For Android: select **Play Lost mode sound**
-   2. For iOS/iPadOS: select **Play Lost mode sound (supervise only)**.
+   - For iOS/iPadOS: select **Play Lost mode sound (supervise only)**.

-The sound plays until:

-- A user disables the sound on the device.
-- for an iOS/iPadOS device, the device is removed from lost mode.
+The sound plays on an iOS/iPadOS device until the device is removed from lost mode.

 ## Security and privacy information for lost mode and locate device actions